 When you run this, you will find that with the first [] method, Rust will cause a panic! when a non-existent element is referenced.
 This method would be preferable if you want your program to consider an attempt to access an element past the end of the vector to be a fatal error that should crash the program.

-When the get method is passed an index that is outside the array, it will return None without panic!ing.
+When the get method is passed an index that is outside the array, it will return None without panicking.
 You would use this if accessing an element beyond the range of the vector will happen occasionally under normal circumstances.
 Your code can then have logic to handle having either Some(&element) or None, as we discussed in Chapter 6.
 For example, the index could be coming from a person entering a number.
 If they accidentally enter a number that’s too large and your program gets a None value, you could tell the user how many items are in the current Vec and give them another chance to enter a valid value.
 That would be more user-friendly than crashing the program for a typo!

 Invalid References